 Dean: Karen A. Wrobbel, EdD

-Trinity Graduate School offers master’s degree programs in Bannockburn, Illinois (MA/BE, MA/L, and MEd) and in Miami-Dade and Broward Counties in Florida (MA/MHC, MA/L).
+Trinity Graduate School offers master’s degree programs in Bannockburn, Illinois (MA/L) and in Miami-Dade and Broward Counties in Florida (MA/MHC, MA/L).
 The Graduate School draws on faculty and course offerings from all the schools of the university.
-The Master of Arts in Bioethics degree program (MA/BE) capitalizes on the university’s nationally-known Center for Bioethics and Human Dignity (CBHD), offering coursework in modular and online formats.
 The Master of Arts in Leadership (MA/L) offers emphases in nonprofit, organizational, and international leadership to equip students for roles in a variety of contexts.
-TGS' fully online Master of Education degree program (MEd) provides practicing teachers with advanced training to help them serve all learners in their classrooms.
-Those who complete the MEd are eligible for an ESL endorsement and a special education (Learning Behavior Specialist 1) endorsement to their teaching license.
 The Master of Arts in Mental Health Counseling (MA/MHC), available through TGS only in Florida, offers concentrations in Mental Health Counseling or Guidance and Counseling.

 Trinity Evangelical Divinity School (TEDS)